Henry Segerstrom: Selected Awards

-Throughout his life, from 1971 when he was inducted into the U.S. Army Artillery Hall of Fame, to January 2024 when he was one of ten luminaries inducted into the Orange County Hall of Fame, Henry T. Segerstrom was the recipient of many honors and awards.
-He was awarded Honorary Degrees of Doctor of Laws at Western State University (1986) and Whittier Law School (2002).
-Among numerous other noteworthy accolades, he was awarded in 1988 the Honorary title of Commander and bestowed with the Order of the Polar Star by King Carl XVI Gustaf of Sweden.
-In 1995, he was presented the prestigious Tree of Life Award of the Jewish National Fund by British Prime Minister Margaret Thatcher for his efforts in developing desalination plants in Southern California.
+Throughout his life, from 1971 when he was inducted into the U.S. Army Artillery Hall of Fame, to January 2024 when he was one of ten individuals inducted into the Orange County Hall of Fame, Henry T. Segerstrom was the recipient of many honors and awards.
+He was awarded an Honorary Doctor of Laws at Western State University (1986) and Whittier Law School (2002).
+In 1988 he received the Honorary title of Commander and bestowed with the Order of the Polar Star by King Carl XVI Gustaf of Sweden.
+In 1995, he was presented the Tree of Life Award of the Jewish National Fund by Margaret Thatcher for his efforts in developing desalination plants in Southern California.

-A selected list of additional honors and awards includes: